This page was created by Adina Mulliken and provides links to materials in the Libraries Special Collections related to disability and eugenics.

 The Willowbrook Collection consists of notes, photographs, videos, and films relating to "Willowbrook: The Last Great Disgrace."
 There are also a few unrelated items, such as a copy of Rivera's biography, Exposing Myself.

-SCRC resources relating to Eugenics include*:
+Selected SCRC Resources Relating to Eugenics

 Baker, La Reine Helen McKenzie.
 Race improvement, or, Eugenics: A Little Book on a Great Subject (New York: Dodd, Mead and Company, 1912).